Fiscal Year 2023 Program Guidelines

-Funding for the Greenlight Grant program is made possible by an annual appropriation from the Iowa Legislature to the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs, and by the National Endowment for the Arts, a federal agency.
+Funding for the Greenlight Grant program is made possible by an annual appropriation from the Iowa Legislature to the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs.
 The program is administered by the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs, on behalf of Produce Iowa.
 Applicants must adhere to the funding policies of the Iowa Arts Council.

-Applicants will be notified of funding decisions within 8 weeks of the application deadline.
+Applicants will be notified of funding decisions via email by June 30, 2022

 Final Report Deadline

-Grant funding may be used only for goods and services acquired through vendors located in Iowa.
-Funding must be used for direct expenses related to the production and post-production of a film or digital media project.
-Project activities may occur before or after the funding period; however, the grant funds can support expenses and activities that occur only within the funding period.
-Funded projects must place the Produce Iowa and Iowa Arts Council logos in credits on screen.
+Grant funds must be used for direct expenses related to the production and post-production of a film or digital media project.
+Funding may be used only for goods and services acquired through vendors located in Iowa.* Project activities may occur before or after the funding period; however, the grant funds can support expenses and activities that occur only within the funding period.
+Funded projects must place Produce Iowa and Iowa Arts Council logos in credits on screen.

 Applicants may request funding for eligible one-time project expenses that are incurred and expended within the eligible funding period.
 The department reserves the right to adjust funding levels based on the quality of submitted applications.

-Applicants are required to demonstrate investment in a project by providing matching funds for eligible one-time project expenses that are incurred and expended within the eligible funding period in an amount that is one half the total grant amount requested from the Iowa Arts Council.
-Required matching funds may be spent on goods and services acquired through vendors located in or outside of Iowa.
-Update for fiscal year 2021: The required 50% match may be either in-kind or cash match.
-For example, an applicant that requests $10,000 in grant funds must have at least $5,000 in cash or in-kind match for a minimum total project budget of $15,000.
+Applicants are required to demonstrate investment in a project by providing 50% cash matching funds to the grant request for project expenses.
+For example, an applicant that requests $10,000 in grant funds must have at least $5,000 in cash match a minimum total project budget of $15,000.